SaskiaPacker/potters-club/README.md

 ![lighthouse rating](/assets/images-readme/lighthouse-rating.png)
 - my page has excellent accessibility rating
-- Test the opening the site in Google Chrome and Safari and it opens with no issues.
+- Tested opening the site in Google Chrome and Safari and it opens with no issues.
 - All external links open in new tabs and arrive at the desired website.

 ### Unfixed Bugs
-When the website is at it's smallest size, the leading of the body copy is slightly too large and the image on the main section sits slightly too small.
+When the website is at it's smallest size, the leading/line height of the body copy is slightly too large and the image on the main section sits slightly too small.
 However, I don't think this takes away from the design too much.
 I intend to spend more time on this website and be able to fix those buges.

 # Libraries and Programs used
 - Github: Store Repository